juanluisbaptiste/docker-postfix/README.md

 ### Environment Variables

-You can set nine different environment variables if you want to:
+You can set fifteen different environment variables if you want to:

 | **Variable** | **Info** | **Value** |
 |:----:|:----:|:----:|